 If you find yourself biking around Mammoth Lakes and feel like you would love a little extra oomph in your pedal, consider renting an e-bike from one of the many bike shops in town.

 An electric bike or e-bike is a bike with an electric motor that can assist with or replace pedaling, depending on the class of e-bike.
 It’s a great way to get out and enjoy the unreal beauty of the area.

 E-biking is allowed in Mammoth Lakes with some restrictions that are based on the class of e-bike you have and where you are planning to ride.
 Please familiarize yourself with the following information before you head out on the trails.

+An E-Bike is defined as a bicycle with fully operable pedals and an electric motor of less than 750 watts.
 There are three classes of e-bikes – Class 1, 2 and 3.
-A Class 1 e-bike is pedal assisted with a maximum speed of 20 mph while a Class 2 e-bike is not pedal assisted and has a maximum speed of 20 mph.
+A Class 1 e-bike is pedal assisted with a maximum speed of 20 mph while a Class 2 e-bike is pedal, or throttle assisted and has a maximum speed of 20 mph.
 A Class 3 e-bike is pedal assisted with a maximum speed of 28 mph.